pyrocko/pyrocko/doc/index.rst

 Pyrocko Manual
 ==============

-Pyrocko is open source toolbox and library for seismology.
+Pyrocko is an open source toolbox and library for seismology.

 .. raw:: html